hector7/rest-api-react-models/README.md

-﻿# @rest-api/react-models

-Caution: This library are not fully tested, not use in production.
+﻿﻿Caution: This library are not fully tested, not use in production.
 Will be tested on a near future.
 Please, use it and open issues for bugs or improvements!
+## @rest-api/react-models

 Make your React project easier to maintain with this package.